 15. Lavender Galaxy Balayage

-Indigo blends really well into these lavender hair color ideas, and this balayage certainly proves it.
+Indigo blends really well into these purple hair color ideas, and this balayage certainly proves it.
 Just start off with dark indigo roots, let them fade into a lighter purple towards the end, and add a touch of lavender dye by hand, and the effect is ethereal and space agey.

 16. Dark Violet and Pale Lilac Ombre